Brexit: How travel to the European Union from 2021 will change - News 24

 The government says: “You may need extra documents from 1 January 2021.
 You might need an international driving permit (IDP) to drive in some countries.”

 In fact, you may need two.
-A 1949 IDP (valid one year) is required for Spain, Cyprus and Malta, while the 1968 version (valid three years) is valid everywhere else in the EU.
+A 1949 IDP (valid one year) is required for Spain, Cyprus and Malta, while the 1968 version (valid three years) will be essential everywhere else in the EU.

 The IDP is an antiquated document available at larger post offices.
 Take your driving licence plus a passport photo and £5.50 for each permit that you need.